-Normative 2: This allows the system software to perform the allowed remediation actions on the TPM.
+The new Normative 2 below allows the system Software to perform the allowed remediation actions on the TPM.
 The requirement to allow changing locality exists because the TPM's locality when it entered failure mode may not be the appropriate locality for performing the allowed remediation.